 * Border Statements is a community arts initiative and artist residency in Ruili City, Yunnan province, on the China-Burma (Myanmar) border, which uses arts and cultural programs to counteract the adverse effects of the Golden Triangle drug trade, human trafficking and HIV/AIDS on ethnic minority youth.
 Launched in 2007 by Zero Capital Arts, the project relies on a network of international and local artists, educators, volunteers, and businesses to provide artists, culture-bearers, community members, students and youth with opportunities to collaborate and develop strategies for cultural preservation.
 Zero Capital and freeDimensional are partnering on a Regional Triage Team approach for using the Border Statements network to provide support to culture-workers in distress in Yunnan and the broader region. freedimensional.org/2011/06/border-statements-the-regional-triage-team-model/

-In addition, author Bill Cleveland will bring 10 copies of each publication Between Grace and Fear: The Role of the Art in a Time of Change and Art & Upheaval: Artists on the Worlds Frontlines and makes himself available for book signings on Friday and Saturday.
-And independent researcher Gaby Ron is preparing topical video and text material that will be made available to the public throughout the event.
+In addition, author Bill Cleveland brought 10 copies of each publication Between Grace and Fear: The Role of the Art in a Time of Change and Art & Upheaval: Artists on the Worlds Frontlines and made himself available for book signings.
+And independent researcher Gaby Ron prepared topical video and text material available to the public throughout the event.
 Fund, and independent researcher Gaby Ron.